-Jan Schierkolk is an educator and social entrepreneur focusing on building international and trans-cultural bridges, and on empowering especially young people to become engaged.
+Jan Schierkolk is an educator and social entrepreneur focusing on building international and transcultural bridges and on empowering especially young people to become engaged locally and across borders.

-Before his time as IPC-Fellow, Mr. Schierkolk worked on various inclusion and education-related projects for disadvantaged beneficiaries, especially migrants and refugees; with NGOs, schools and municipalities; in Turkey, Germany, and other countries.
-This included youth work, promotion of participation, volunteerism and social entrepreneurship, as well as international cooperation in all of these areas.
+Before his time as a Mercator-IPC Fellow, Jan worked on various inclusion and education-related projects for disadvantaged beneficiaries, including migrants and refugees, with NGOs, schools, and municipalities in Turkey, Germany, and other countries.
+This included youth work, promotion of participation, volunteerism, and social entrepreneurship, as well as international cooperation in all of these areas.

 Project: “Promoting Civic Participation in EU-Turkish Municipal Cooperation”